 Get in the know to protect our whānau

 When we vaccinate ourselves, we’re protecting our whānau.
-When whānau are vaccinated, they’re reducing the risk of transmission to everyone around them.
+When whānau are vaccinated, they’re reducing the risk of serious illness.
 The more people that get vaccinated, the stronger we will be.

 How does the vaccine work?